 I’ve always felt that resentment and mistrust were fairly related.
-More often than not, one is not present at the abscence of another.
+More often than not, one is not present at the absence of another.

 More than resentment, I’ve always dealt with mistrust.
 I could, if I wasn’t feeling lazy, chronicle the issues stemming from my childhood that have caused me to be so distrustful of people, but I don’t wanna.
 What I will say, is that there are very few people in this life I trust explicitly.
 Because I’ve never been the type of person to do so.

-And because even when I do think it’s ok to trust, someone comes along and proves me wrong.
+And because even when I do think it’s okay to trust, someone comes along and proves me wrong.

 The weekend was interesting.
 Talked to a couple Howard associates, heard some interesting info.
 From a couple unrelated sources, I got the exact same story.